Skip to main content

 Haas

-Haas Automation is the largest CNC machine tool builder in the Western world, manufacturing exclusively in Oxnard, California.
-Known for excellent value, reliability, and an intuitive control system, Haas machines are the workhorses of American job shops.
-Their VF series vertical machining centers and ST series lathes are among the most popular CNC machines ever made.
+The largest CNC machine tool builder in the Western world, manufacturing exclusively in Oxnard, California.
+Known for excellent value, reliability, and an intuitive control system.
+The VF series VMCs and ST series lathes are among the most popular CNC machines ever made.

 Mazak

 Yamazaki Mazak is a global leader in CNC technology, pioneering multi-tasking machines that combine turning and milling in single setups.
-With manufacturing in both Japan and Kentucky, Mazak offers premium quality with local support.
+Manufactured in both Japan and Kentucky.
 The Mazatrol conversational control enables efficient programming of complex parts.

 Okuma

-Okuma is unique among CNC manufacturers—they build their own controls, spindles, motors, and encoders.
+Unique among CNC manufacturers — Okuma builds its own controls, spindles, motors, and encoders.
 This vertical integration ensures optimized performance and simplified support.
-Their Thermo-Friendly Concept provides thermal compensation that maintains accuracy during long production runs.
+The Thermo-Friendly Concept maintains accuracy during long production runs.

 Head-to-Head Comparison